Gnumaru/executejs/README.md

 Usage
 =========
-From within your index.html file, include just one script tag for executejs and another one for your main js file (you wont need more than your main file anymore =)
+From within your index.html file, include just one script tag for executejs and another one for your main js file.
 ```html
 <head>
   <script src="js/execute.js"></script>
   <script src="js/main.js"></script>
 </head>
 ```
+executejs creates then the global functions "execute" and "executeOnce", wich will be used to load and execute the scripts synchronously.

 To execute a file from within another, just use

 ```javascript